cartheur/wireless-power-laboratory/README.md

 # 3721A correlator repair
 Advancing into statistical signal analysis.
 Worked (mostly) upon arrival but low-power board has issues.
 [Here -> 3721A.](/3721A/README.md)

+# 5245L electronic counter repair
+Verifying and not trusting that all signals are getting through.
+Also need to calibrate the 3721A.
+[Here -> 5245L.](/5245L/README.md)

 # 8414B polar display repair
 The 8407A with the 8412A Phase-Amplitude Display works very well.
 Now to add the ability to see impedence behaviour via polar coordinates.
 [Here -> 8414B.](/8414B/README.md)